matssom/svelte-storable/README.md

 ## Documentation

+Use the [svelte writalbe](https://svelte.dev/docs#writable) doumentation as a companion to this documentation if you aren't comfortable with svelte stores.

 **Creating a Store**

 'The api for `svelte-storable` matches almost identically to the `writable` from `svelte/store`.
 The key difference is that you need to provide a key to the `storable`.
 This key will be used when storing and retrieving the persisted data.